 You know social media can grow your ecommerce business… but maybe you’re not exactly sure how.
 It’s true that social media lets online retailers interact freely with customers, and on a personal level.
-But to reap the benefits of “social selling,” you first have to know the best strategies for using social media for ecommerce.
+But to reap the benefits of “social selling,” or social commerce, you first have to know the best strategies for using social media for ecommerce.

 Below, we’ve collected a long list of ideas, tips, and advice on using social media for ecommerce.
 Instagram, Twitter, YouTube, Facebook, Pinterest, TikTok, Reddit, and all the rest follow a lot of the same basic guidelines for social selling, so you can find help for whichever platform suits your business best.